quocdang1998/merlin/docs/source/developer/index.rst

 for floating points, the usage of ``double`` is preferred over ``float`` (to be converted to ``std::float64_t`` when CUDA officially supports the C++23 standard).
 Conventional C-types are only utilized at the interface with other libraries, such as CUDA.

+Data are serialized in **little endian**.
+Conversions between little endian and native endian are automatically handled by the read engine :cpp:class:`merlin::io::ReadEngine` and the write engine :cpp:class:`merlin::io::WriteEngine`.

 .. tabularcolumns:: \X{1}{2}\X{1}{2}